-At December 31, 2020, the District had deposits with financial institutions with a carrying amount of \$538,196.
-The bank balances with the financial institutions were \$538,196.
-Of these balances, \$266,379 was covered by federal depository insurance and \$271,817 was covered by collateral held by authorized escrow agents in the financial institution's name (PDPA).
+At December 31, 2022, the District had deposits with financial institutions with a carrying amount of \$29,479.
+The bank balances with the financial institutions were \$29,479.
+All of these balances were covered by federal depository insurance.

 Investments

 Interest Rate Risk